- Get your account set up the way you like it

 In Quickbooks, run another Trial Balance report.
 This report will look different now that you do not have outstanding invoices and bills.

 - Enter your account balances in Wave.
-For details on this step, please click View original article below.

 - Continue on!